Nikunj3121994/calcworks/readme-aws.txt

 Instructions for the AWS API gate way and SES (simple email service)

 There are three important parts:
-A- defining the right role
+A- defining the right role in the IAM console
-B- defining the api with the right mapping towards ses C- deploying to the proper stage
+B- defining the api with the right mapping towards ses in the API gateway C- enable cors.
+Otherwise you will get an error message when used within calcgems D- deploying to the proper stage

 A belangrijk is de role die je  bij de Get mail request doet.
 Hierbij moet: